mstksg/inCode/copy/entries/monad-plus-3.md

 2.  `findSolutions n` is going to be the all successful plans after `n` moves.
 3. Let `p` be a plan after `n` moves have been added to it.
-Note that `makeNMoves` is itself a journey ---  a sub-journey.
+Note that `makeNMoves` is itself a journey:  a sub-journey.
 4. End the journey unless `p` is a solution (all characters are on the east side)
 5. Succeed with `p` if the journey has not yet ended.